softwaredevelop/mql5/Indicators/MyIndicators/Authors/Kaufman/Polynomial_Regression_Object_Pro.md

 * **Object-Based Drawing:** This indicator does **not** use standard indicator buffers for plotting.
 Instead, it generates a set of graphical objects (`OBJ_TREND`) on the chart.
 The smooth curves are constructed from many small, connected straight-line segments.

-* **High Efficiency:** The entire calculation and object redrawing process is computationally intensive.
-To ensure optimal performance, the logic is executed **only once per bar**, not on every tick.
-On each new bar, the old objects are deleted and the new channel is drawn.
+* **Optimized Object Management:** While the mathematical regression is recalculated fully on every tick (as the curve changes shape dynamically), the graphical rendering is highly optimized.
+Instead of deleting and recreating hundreds of objects on every update (which causes flickering and lag), the indicator intelligently checks for existing objects and simply **moves** them to their new coordinates using `ObjectMove`.
+This ensures smooth, high-performance rendering even during rapid price changes.

-* **Robust Object Management:** All objects created by the indicator share a **stable and unique prefix**.
+* **Robust Object Cleanup:** All objects created by the indicator share a **stable and unique prefix**.
 This prefix is generated in `OnInit()` using a combination of the chart's ID (`ChartID()`) and the indicator's sub-window index (`ChartWindowFind()`).
 This creates a reliable "digital fingerprint" for each indicator instance, ensuring that object cleanup (`ObjectsDeleteAll`) works perfectly even during timeframe changes or indicator re-initializations, preventing any "ghost" objects from being left on the chart.
-All objects are automatically cleaned up when the indicator is removed.

 * **Modular Calculation Engine (`Polynomial_Regression_Object_Calculator.mqh`):** All complex mathematical and drawing logic is encapsulated within the dedicated calculator engine, keeping the main indicator file clean and simple.